 Memories in the Making Art Auction

-The 10th Annual Memories in the Making Art Auction was held on Friday, March 1, 2013 at the Computer History Museum in Mountain View.
-The evening featured a live and silent auction, musical entertainment, guest speakers, fabulous food and amazing wines.
+Save the Date for the 11th Annual Memories in the Making Art Auction on Friday, March 7, 2014 at the Computer History Museum in Mountain View.
+The evening will feature a live and silent auction, musical entertainment, guest speakers, fabulous food and amazing wines.

-We hope you'll join us next year!
+We hope you'll join us!
 For more information, sponsorship opportunities or to join our committee, please contact TCalligeros@alz.org.

 In an effort to help accelerate critically needed Alzheimer’s research in the Bay Area as well as raise awareness about this terrible disease, the Alzheimer’s Association announces Part the Cloud, a volunteer-led, star-studded evening of entertainment and inspiration.
 Featuring a live performance by American icon and living legend Tony Bennett, Part the Cloud promises to be a truly memorable event, including appearances by singer-songwriter Joan Baez, basketball great Bill Walton and Grateful Dead drummer Mickey Hart.